Linguistic development of Genie: Initial assessment

 Kent's early notes on Genie contained little linguistic information, which linguists wrote demonstrated Genie's unresponsiveness to language.
-Kent observed that she seemed interested in other people talking and attentively looked at the mouth of a speaker but had almost no reaction to speech.
+Kent observed that she seemed interested in other people talking and attentively looked at the mouth of a speaker, but had almost no reaction to speech.
 She seemed to recognize only a very few words which she always reacted to as if she heard them in isolation, and was entirely unable to respond to very basic sentences or commands without non-linguistic information.
 Hospital staff initially thought she understood them based on her few responses, but later determined she was reacting to accompanying nonverbal signals.
-She almost never tried to speak, and Kent described these efforts as, "a kind of throaty whimper."
-Because she had been forced to repress all vocalization during infancy and childhood her larynx and vocal tract were extremely underused and the muscles used for speech production were severely atrophied, which doctors believed made it difficult for her to control both air flow and her vocal cords.
+She almost never tried to speak, and Kent described her few vocalizations as, "a kind of throaty whimper."
+Because she had been forced to repress all vocalization during infancy and childhood, her larynx and vocal tract were extremely underused and the muscles used for speech production were severely atrophied, which doctors believed made it difficult for her to control both air flow and her vocal cords.

-From tapes and doctors' notes of Genie's first two months in the hospital, linguists later discerned that by January 1971 she knew her own name, the words mother and father, the four color words red, blue, green, and brown, the words no and sorry, and a few miscellaneous nouns such as jewelry box, door, and bunny.
+From tapes and doctors' notes of Genie's first two months in the hospital, linguists later discerned that by January 1971, she knew her own name, the words mother and father, the four color words red, blue, green, and brown, the words no and sorry, and a few miscellaneous nouns such as jewelry box, door, and bunny.
 She also appeared to understand negative commands, and accordingly could discern a warning using a negation, although whether she understood them in the context of sentences was unclear.
 (Note: For instance, in a tape from November 23rd Genie followed Kent's instructions when he handed her a rattle and told her, "Don't let the bunny get that rattle!" before trying to take it with a puppet of a rabbit.
 Kent told linguists that he was unsure of whether he had played that game with her before, leading them to believe Genie might have acted solely based on her understanding the negative command and the words bunny and rattle.)
 There was speculation, though no conclusive evidence, that she understood the intonation to indicate a yes or no question and that she understood imperative mood sentences based on tone of voice, but she otherwise lacked any grammar.
 Her active vocabulary at that time appeared to consist of just two short phrases, "stop it" and "no more", both of which she treated as individual words.
 Some doctors thought she may have spontaneously said a few other words or negative commands, as her very few vocalizations were extremely difficult to understand, but there was no record of them and no one could remember what they might have been.
 Linguists could not determine the extent of her expressive or receptive vocabulary at any point before then, and therefore did not know whether she acquired any or all of this language during the preceding two months at the hospital.